-You've beaten your way through the crowds and secured your elusive holiday shopping payload.
+You've beaten your way through the crowds and secured your coveted holiday shopping payload.
 Your mission was a success, and now you're famished.
 But — gasp — you're at a mall!
-There's nothing to eat except the usual chains.
+There's nothing to eat except the usual chain food.
 There has to be something better.
 And there is.

-Miami-area malls and shopping centers have a surplus of good restaurants.
-From the megamalls out west to the upscale districts near the beach, here's a list of the best places to eat while you do your holiday shopping.
+Miami-area malls and shopping centers offer a surplus of good restaurants.
+From the megamalls out west to the upscale retail districts near the beach, here's a list of the best places to eat while you do your holiday shopping.